 - Most questions on the newsgroup will be answered within 24 hours.

 - Grades and other feedback for discussion sections can be found by logging in to https://comoto.cs.illinois.edu/cs242.

-- Your lowest assignment grade for the semester will be dropped if excused as noted above, excluding the any of the final project weeks.
-This lowest grade may be the an assignment you missed due to an approved excused absence.
+- Your lowest assignment grade for the semester will be dropped if excused as noted above, excluding the any of the final project weeks or quizzes.
+Certain other weeks may not be dropped, and will be noted as such on the assignment specification.

-- All grades are normalized across moderators, so that if your moderator grades “tougher” than others, you will not be penalized, although if your moderator grades “easier” than others, your final average may go down.
+- All grades are normalized to 100 points and across moderators, so that if your moderator grades “tougher” than others, you will not be penalized, although if your moderator grades “easier” than others, your final average may go down.

 - You may give suggestions on future assignments by talking to the lecturer or the TAs.